piercus/kalman-filter/README.md

 ### Extended Kalman Filter

-Use function as observation or dynamic  matrixes
+Use function as observation or dynamic  matrixes.

 In this example, we create a constant-speed filter with non-uniform intervals;

 ```js